cwrightlibrary/LearnPiano/README.md

-# LearnPiano
+# 🎼 Learn Piano

-🎼 Learning piano using midi/vexflow with a focus on jazz music.
+Learning piano using midi/vexflow with a focus on jazz music.